Mistake No. 1: Live only for today

 There is an exception to that rule.
 High earners who are covered by a retirement plan at work may not qualify for a tax deduction.

 Income limits prohibit high earners from contributing directly to a Roth.
-A married couple who files taxes jointly and earns more than $183,000 per year cannot contribute to a Roth, and single people earning more than $125,000 are also prohibited.
+For 2013, a married couple who files taxes jointly and earns more than $188,000 per year cannot contribute to a Roth, and single people earning more than $127,000 are also prohibited.
 In 2014, the income caps are $191,000 for married couples filing jointly and $129,000 for single filers.